-3 top exhibits from class # 50226, 50227, 50228, 50229 and 1 from #50231 may be selected for State Fair.
+3 top exhibits from class # 50226, 50227, 50228, 50229 may be selected for State Fair.

-CLASS # PROJECT 50226 Health 1: Select four First Aid Skills and complete the activities for that section.
+CLASS # 50226 PROJECT Health 1: Select four First Aid Skills and complete the activities for that section.
 Bring the project book and be prepared to discuss the completed sections.
 Exhibit a family first aid kit and be prepared to explain what each item is used for.
 50227 Health 2: Select four Staying Healthy skills and complete the activities for that section.
 Bring the project book and be prepared to discuss the completed sections.
 Exhibit a "smarts" project as explained in the project manual.
 50228 Health 3: Select four Keeping Fit Skills and complete the activities for that section.
-Bring the project book and be

-Select four Keeping Fit Skills and complete the activities for that section.
 Bring the project book and be prepared to discuss the completed sections.
 Exhibit a poster or display on one of the Keeping Fit Skills.

-XXXXX Health - Your Thoughts Matter - Navigating Mental Health:

-Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
+XXXXX Health - Your Thoughts Matter - Navigating Mental Health: Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
 Exhibit the following 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1 - 9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tool that points individuals to the resources you found.
 To exhibit in this project area, 4-H members must have been involved in a 4-H Your Thoughts Matter SPIN Club experience.
+50220 Health Innovation Class.